Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Empirical Results

-where $z^\nu_{it}$ follows a Student-$t$ distribution with $\nu$ degrees of freedom and $\kappa, \gamma, \alpha, \xi$ are the GARCH parameters. \citet{bollerslev1990} assumes that the correlation matrix $\mathbf{C}_t$ is not time varying and uses a constant correlation matrix in CCC-GARCH while \citet{engle2002} extends $\mathbf{C}_t$ in DCC-GARCH to a time-varying but non-stochastic matrix.
+where $z^\nu_{it}$ follows a Student-$t$ distribution with $\nu_i$ degrees of freedom and $\kappa_i, \gamma_i, \alpha_i, \xi_i$ are the GARCH parameters. \citet{bollerslev1990} assumes that the correlation matrix $\mathbf{C}_t$ is not time varying and uses a constant correlation matrix in CCC-GARCH while \citet{engle2002} extends $\mathbf{C}_t$ in DCC-GARCH to a time-varying but non-stochastic matrix.
 The literature on empirical studies which compare the accuracy of different asymmetric univariate GARCH models does not agree on a single superior parametrisation.
 Therefore it is unlikely that our results would change if we employed a different asymmetric model (e.g. GJR-GARCH).
 Besides this, our purpose here is not to test the accuracy of different GARCH models, it is to validate the use of FQ models relative to the standard models that are commonly used for predicting financial returns.

 The other model class which has established itself in the finance literature are based on an Empirical Distribution Function (EDF).
 These will be combined into a multivariate distribution using a Gaussian copula with a historical correlation matrix estimated on the same data used for calibration.
 There are, of course, numerous alternative parametric choices for both marginals and copula, as described by \citet{patton2013}.
-But we have over 100,000 multivariate distribution forecasts to generate in total and this number of calibrations of 8-dimensional parametric copulas is neither feasible nor necessary to draw our main conclusions regarding the advantages of FQ models and the efficacy of multivariate scoring rules for different types of financial data.
+We opted for the EDF because it is simple to implement in practice.
+In addition, it has been shown that the EDF approach performs competitively when compared with parametric approaches in the literature.
 Using EDF marginals based on the same data as the FQ marginals allows us to test the effectiveness of PCA factor models, in the context of quantile regressions, for reducing the noisy variation which could deteriorate forecasting accuracy of models with EDF marginals.
 To summarize, we have selected a parsimonious set of alternative models and two different benchmark FQ parametrisations, and we shall also compare the performance of specific scoring rules and their ability to test our assumptions regarding both marginals and correlation structure.